javierconcha/ocdb-docs/docs/source/ocdb-metadata-headers.md

 * **cloud_percent** Percent cloud cover for the entire sky: 0 indicates no clouds and 100 indicates completely overcast.
 It could be also provided as a data field (field name: 'cloud').
 Recommended.

 * **secchi_depth** The secchi depth at the station where the data were collected (in meters).
-It could be also provided as a data field (field name: 'secchi').
+It could be also provided as a data field (field name: 'sz').
 Recommended.

 * **wave_height** The wave height at the station where the data were collected (in meters).
 It could be also provided as a data field (field name: 'waveht').
 Recommended.